Sharrow

 Sharrow is a suburb of Sheffield located directly southwest of Sheffield city centre.
-The district lies within the Nether Edge and Sharrow ward of the City.
+The district lies within the Nether Edge and Sharrow ward of the city.

+The inner city area of Sharrow situated around London Road is distinct from the more leafy suburbs of Sharrow Head, and Sharrow Vale.

 Sharrow Ward's back to back terraced housing in Little Sheffield was redeveloped in the 1970s to provide modern, high density accommodation for the area's working class population.
-During the 1980s, cultural, economic and social tensions contributed to a general decline of the district.

 With the economic resurgence of Sheffield in the late 1990s, Sharrow has benefited from considerable inward investment both in improved housing stock and through development of local initiatives such as the small business enterprise unit at Sheffield United F.C.'s Bramall Lane ground in nearby Highfield.

 Until June 2004 Sharrow was also the name given to one of Sheffield's electoral wards which included Sharrow proper and a number of surrounding districts.
 This diverse ward contained 17,897 people in the 2001 UK Census subdivided as follows: